BashiBazouk/TableAnalysis/README.md

 [official Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html)<br>

 2. Seting filters<br>
 just like in excel filter can be set to look for strings.
-In Pandas:
+In Pandas:<br>
 `isOpening1 = DataFrame['ColumnWithOpenings'].str.contains('opening1')`<br>
-ypu can combine filters wit python operators:
+you can combine filters wit python operators:<br>
 `isWindowSystem = DataFrame['ColumnWithWindowSystem'].str.contains('system1') |`<br>
 `		  DataFrame['ColumnWithWindowSystem'].str.contains('system2')`<br>
 when you apply filters to data frame you will get only data (another data frame) with only desired data.<br>